zypersploit/backdoorgenerator/README.md

 # Backdoor Generator

-**Overview**

-This tool is designed to help security professionals and ethical hackers understand backdoor techniques and improve their detection capabilities.
-It simulates various backdoor scenarios to provide hands-on experience.

 **Disclaimer**

 This tool is intended for educational and research purposes only.
 It should not be used for malicious activities.
 Always obtain proper authorization before conducting any security testing.